-- (1) These rules must be read with the RSC. - (2) For the purposes of subrule (1) - (a) a reference in the RSC to the RSC (whether "these Rules" or other words are used) is to be taken as including a reference to these rules, unless the context requires otherwise; - (b) a reference in these rules to these rules (whether "these rules" or other words are used) is to be taken as including a reference to the RSC, unless the context requires otherwise; and - (c) a single judge has jurisdiction to exercise any power of the Court or the Court of Appeal under those rules, unless the contrary intention appears.
+(1) These rules must be read with the RSC.

+- (2) For the purposes of subrule (1) - a reference in the RSC to the RSC (whether "these Rules" or other words are used) is to be taken as including a reference to these rules, unless the context requires otherwise; - (b) a reference in these rules to these rules (whether "these rules" or other words are used) is to be taken as including a reference to the RSC, unless the context requires otherwise; and - a single judge has jurisdiction to exercise any power of (c) the Court or the Court of Appeal under those rules, unless the contrary intention appears. - (3) If there is a conflict or inconsistency between these rules and the RSC, these rules prevail. - (4) The RSC Order 3, other than rules 2(2) and 5(3), applies for the purposes of these rules.